 There are a number of car parks dotted throughout the forest (you can get a map of these if you search online) including several that are accessible for those with disabilities.
 There’s also a special hiking trail in the Arboretum of Groenendael for the visually impaired to use, marked out with Braille.

 6. Westhoek, De Panne

 Like Zwin, Westhoek is a tranquil nature reserve based on the Belgian coast.
 It’s found near the French / Belgian border, just outside of the town of De Panne.
-It is the largest dune massif on Belgium’s coast, making it a popular place for hiking, home to many migratory birds and stunning views.

 There is a 10 km / 6.2-mile circular hiking route that begins at De Nachtegaal (“the nightingale”) visitor center and then follows the hexagonal path signs through the Calmeyn forest, then the Krakeel dunes and finally in and around the Westhoek nature reserve.
 The trail is mostly flat and unpaved.

 These are just a few ideas for a hiking trip in Belgium but the number of walks is endless.
 Remember that the hillier routes can get slippy in the winter, and to always come well equipped for the weather.
 I’m pretty sure it’s also a universal hiking rule to never embark on an adventure without a ready supply of tasty snacks…

 PIN FOR LATER

 Don't make these mistakes when planning your next trip